CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

   url        = "https://my-cisco-aci.com"
   annotation = "provider-level-annotation-overwrite"
 }

+resource "aci_application_epg" "example" {
+  parent_dn  = aci_application_profile.example.id
+  name       = "test_name"
+  annotation = "resource-level-annotation-overwrite"
+  relation_to_bridge_domain = {
+    annotation         = "child-level-annotation-overwrite"
+    bridge_domain_name = aci_bridge_domain.example.name
+  }
+}
 ```

 ## Showing ID in Plan for Create

 For non-migrated resources, the ID of the resource appears as "known after apply".
-In the case of migrated resources, the ID is calculated during the planning phase and included in the plan output.
+In the case of migrated resources, the ID is computed during the planning phase and included in the plan output to reduce the cascading attributes displaying a "known after apply".

 ## Error for Existing MO on Create

-Migrated resources offer a provider-level option (`allow_existing_on_create`) to check during the plan if an object already exists.
-By default, existing MOs can be managed, but this option can be set to `false`, providing a safeguard mechanism to prevent managing the same MO by different configuration parts.
-The drawback of this safeguard mechanism is an additional API call per resource during the plan to verify that the object does not already exist.
+Migrated resources support the (`allow_existing_on_create`) provider-level option to check during the plan if an object already exists.
+By default, existing MOs will be automatically managed on apply, as (`allow_existing_on_create`) is set to `true` by default.
+This option can be set to `false`, providing a mechanism to prevent the management of the same MO by separate configurations.
+The drawback of this mechanism is that it requires an additional API call per resource during the plan to verify that the object does not already exist.

 ## Allowing Empty Input for Attributes

+Migrated resources in the Terraform ACI provider support null, unknown, and known states.
 Terraform supports three states for any value: null (missing), unknown ("known after apply"), and known.
 Previous SDKs did not support null and unknown states, which prevented differentiating between an empty value and a non-provided value.
 Because of this limitation, updating a string value to an empty string was not possible before the Plugin Framework.

 ## Include Annotations and Tags

-All migrated resources and data sources expose [tagAnnotation](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagAnnotation/overview) and [tagTag](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagTag/overview) MOs as children inside the resource when the model allows for its configuration.
-See the [aci doumentation](https://www.cisco.com/c/en/us/td/docs/dcn/aci/apic/5x/system-management-configuration/cisco-apic-system-management-configuration-guide-52x/m-alias-annotations-and-tags.html) for more explanation about these MOs.
+All migrated resources and data sources expose [tagAnnotation](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagAnnotation/overview) and [tagTag](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagTag/overview) MOs as children and children of children inside the resource when the model allows for its configuration.
+See the [ACI documentation](https://www.cisco.com/c/en/us/td/docs/dcn/aci/apic/5x/system-management-configuration/cisco-apic-system-management-configuration-guide-52x/m-alias-annotations-and-tags.html) for more explanation about these MOs.

 ## Documentation Enhancements

 The documentation for migrated resources and data sources is automatically generated to enhance relevancy and consistency.
 The following changes have been made:

 1. Class names have references to the [model documentation](https://developer.cisco.com/site/apic-mim-ref-api/?version=latest).
-2. Parents of the resource are provided with references to their corresponding resources at the `parent_dn` attribute.
+2. Parents of the resource are provided with references to their corresponding resources (including links to the documentation pages) at the `parent_dn` attribute.
 3. Relational children of the resource include references to both their corresponding child resource and the target resource they are associated with.
 4. Non-relational children of the resource are provided with references to their corresponding resources at the bottom of the documentation.
 5. The default behaviour of each attribute is documented individually.